hebaahmedQA/AutomationExercisesTask/README.md

 Provides browser-specific WebDriver instances.

 Pom.Pages:

-Contains POM classes for the application's web pages:
+Contains POM classes for the application's web pages
-HomePage:

-Handles actions on the home page.
-LoginPage:

-Handles login-related actions.
-RegisterationPage:

-Manages the user registration process.
-AccountCreatedPage:

-Verifies account creation.
-Test Class:
-UserRegister

 @DataProvider:
 Supplies browser names from the Excel sheet for testing.